 O-mikuji means “sacred lot.”
 Traditionally you would shake a small box until a small bamboo stick fell out.
 The stick had a number on it and according to the number, you were given an o-mikuji by the priest or miko.
 This would come in the form of a scroll or paper with your written fortune.
 For a small fee (usually one coin) you can draw a bamboo stick from a box and find your scroll in a box with corresponding character.
 At this temple the o-mikuji has the English translation.

-The o-mikuji predicts the person’s chances of his or her hopes coming true, of finding a good match, or generally matters of health, fortune, life, etc. When the prediction is bad, it is a custom to fold up the strip of paper and attach it to a pine tree or a wall of metal wires alongside other bad fortunes in the temple or shrine grounds.
+The O-mikuji predicts the person’s chances of his or her hopes coming true.
+If the prediction is bad, it is a custom to fold up the strip of paper and attach it to a pine tree or a wall alongside other bad fortunes in the temple or shrine grounds.
 The idea being that the bad luck will wait by the tree rather than attach itself to the bearer.
-In the event of the fortune being good, the bearer has two options: he or she can also tie it to the tree or wires so that the fortune has a greater effect or he or she can keep it for luck.
+In the event of the fortune being good, the bearer has two options: he or she can also tie it to the tree or wires so that the fortune has a greater effect or keep it for luck.

-This is where you come to for the cherry blossoms.
+This is where you come to for cherry blossoms.
 I wasn’t here during the season but if it is a bit busy the Mitaka District has the Inokashira Park where the locals like to hang.
-So it may be a little less touristy there.
-Come during a week day and arrive early in the morning.
-It is a beautiful park, home to a number of temples and shrines, the Tokyo National Museum, and zoo.
-(We didn’t go into the zoo though.
-I generally don’t agree with them and I heard that some of the enclosures were too small for the animals).
+Ueno is a beautiful park, home to a number of temples and shrines and the Tokyo National Museum.

 From the entrance to the shrine you will also see a 5-story pagoda (now inside Ueno Zoo) and nearby ‘The Flame of Hiroshima and Nagasaki’ memorial to the victims of the atomic bomb.